- Medical Devices

 Healthcare providers are transitioning toward decentralized care delivery models to reduce hospitalization costs and improve patient engagement.
-As health systems are prioritizing preventive management and early intervention, demand for connected medical equipment is strengthening across multiple care pathways.
+As health systems prioritize preventive management and early intervention, demand for connected medical equipment is increasing across multiple care pathways.
 Technological advancement is reinforcing long-term demand for tele-care platforms.
 Internet of Things (IoT)-enabled medical devices are facilitating real-time data transmission from patients’ homes to centralized clinical systems.

 Cloud-based analytics tools are improving data aggregation, enabling healthcare professionals to monitor trends and identify risk patterns more efficiently.
 Artificial intelligence (AI)-driven clinical decision support systems are assisting physicians in interpreting remote patient data with greater accuracy.
 Integration with electronic health records is improving continuity of care and workflow efficiency.
 Manufacturers are investing in device interoperability, cybersecurity compliance, and user-friendly interfaces to support broader adoption.